 Australia Passport and Visa Information

 A student visa is official permission by a foreign government to live and study in that country.
-All US passport holders studying in Australia must obtain a student visa prior to departure.
+All U.S. passport holders studying in Australia must obtain a student visa prior to departure.
 The visa process is completed online and you will not receive a visa label to put in your passport.
 When you go through immigration, the official will see your visa status when they scan your passport.
-Yearlong students will be informed via email from the Australian Embassy of additional document requirements.
+The Australian Embassy will contact yearlong students via email if there are any additional document requirements.

 All costs related to obtaining a visa, including travel, are your responsibility.